sr-dash/SFT-1D/docs/sample0.md

 computer as long as the GNU compiler and netCDF libraries are properly installed.

-## Acknowledgments {#acknowledgments .unnumbered}
+## Acknowledgments

-This numerical implementation of the model follows @Yeates2020SoPh.
-The first version of the SWMF was developed at the Institute for Astronomy (IFA) of the University of Hawaii.
+This numerical implementation of the model follows [Yeates (2020)](https://doi.org/10.1007/s11207-020-01688-y).
+The first version of the SFT1D was developed at the Institute for Astronomy (IFA) of the University of Hawaii.

 ## System Requirements